 - Photo editing

-- We’ll crop and zoom in to tell a story with your design, Send us good-quality photos and we’ll do the rest.
+- We’ll crop and zoom in to tell a story with your design.
+Send us a good-quality FO and we’ll do the rest.

 - Rights are shared after a few months

-- Rights revert to shared after your design is no longer in the current issue.
+- Rights revert to shared after your design is live for 3 months.

 - Publicize your design in ads and social media